jbatnozic/ztcpp/README.md

 **IMPORTANT:** ZTCpp has a dependency on [libzt](https://github.com/jbatnozic/libzt-conan), so make sure to get that first!

 ## Consuming the package
 Consumed through a conanfile (.txt or .py) like any other Conan package.
-Supports both `build-type`s (Debug and Release) as you'd excpect.
+Supports both `build-type`s (Debug and Release) as you'd expect.

 The only supported options are `fPIC` (except on Windows) and `shared`.
 Both are boolean (True/False).
 Note: due to a defect in the CMake files, builds with `ztcpp:shared=False` will not work for now.